jf-viguier/docs/development/components/form/types-reference/product-search-type.md

 {% form_theme form '@PrestaShop/Admin/TwigTemplateForm/prestashop_ui_kit.html.twig' %}
 ```

-Then in Javascript you have to connect `EntitySearchInput` component.
+Then, in JavaScript, you have to connect the `EntitySearchInput` component.

 ```js
 const elementProductId = $("#form_prefix_field_name");